Tracking Transit Through the Use of FMCW Radar Sensors

 Challenging Train Detection Applications

 Most passenger trains, subways and light rail trains are composed of uniform, tall metal cars, which act as excellent radar targets that are easily detected with adjustable-field mode sensors.
-For these applications, the sensor is mounted high off the ground, looking directly across the tracks to receive a perpendicular reflection off of the upper sides of rail cars.
+For these applications, the sensor is mounted high off the ground, looking directly across the tracks to receive a perpendicular reflection off of the upper sides of rain cars.
 Radar sensors typically have wide beam patterns, up to plus or minus 45 degrees, so the sensor must be mounted high enough so that the train tracks themselves are not in the field of view.
 Adjustable-field mode sensors can also be mounted lower if they are aimed down the track at an angle toward oncoming trains.
 When aimed at an angle to the tracks, the beam will deflect off of the tracks, preventing interference.
 An FMCW sensor in this configuration could provide both presence and speed or direction information.